Understanding high availability for VPN for VPC

 High availabilityThe ability of a service or workload to withstand failures and continue providing processing capability according to some predefined service level.
 For services, availability is defined in the Service Level Agreement.
 Availability includes both planned and unplanned events, such as maintenance, failures, and disasters.
 (HA) is the ability for a service to remain operational and accessible in the presence of unexpected failures.

 VPN for VPC is a regional service and you can find the available region and data center locations in the Service and infrastructure availability by location documentation.
 As a regional service, VPN for VPC fulfills the defined Service Level Objectives (SLO) with the Standard plan.
-The SLO is not a warranty and IBM will not issue credits for failure to meet an objective.
+The SLO is not a warranty and IBM doesn't issue credits for failure to meet an objective.

-To enable HA in a VPN gateway, you must deploy a VPN gateway in each zone associated with the subnet that you select.
-This ensures that the VPN gateway can connect only to virtual server instances within that specific zone.
-For fault tolerance across multiple zones, you should create a separate VPN gateway in each zone.
-For example, in a VPC with three zones (us-south1, us-south2, and us-south3), each zone requires its own VPN gateway (gateway1 for us-south1, gateway2 for us-south2, and gateway3 for us-south3).
+To enable HA in a VPN gateway, you must deploy a VPN gateway in each zone that is associated with the subnet that you select.
+This action helps ensure that the VPN gateway can connect only to virtual server instances within that specific zone.

 High availability architecture